Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 Virtual XRP Cards, Apple Pay, Google Pay and Physical Card Access

-A virtual card that works on day one is usually more useful than waiting for physical card, especially for online purchases, subscriptions, and phone-wallet payments.
-How quickly you can get to that point varies by issuer:
+A virtual card that works on day one is more useful than waiting for plastic, especially for online purchases, subscriptions, and phone-wallet payments.
+How quickly you can get there varies by issuer.
+The points below cover the main access differences across all four cards.

 • Whether a virtual card exists before the physical card arrives: Gemini, Uphold, Bybit, and Nexo all offer virtual access first.